sveltejs/kit/.changeset/fast-poems-notice.md

 '@sveltejs/kit': patch
 ---

-"[fix] use defaults when no opts passed to router"
+[fix] use defaults when no opts passed to router